yadakco/cleanaspire/README.md

 With a focus on **Clean Architecture** and **extreme code simplicity**, CleanAspire provides developers with the tools to create responsive and maintainable web applications with minimal effort.
 The template also supports **Microsoft.Kiota** to simplify API client generation, ensuring consistency and productivity in every project.

+### 🌐 Offline Support

+CleanAspire fully supports **offline mode** through its integrated PWA capabilities, enabling your application to function seamlessly without an internet connection.
+By leveraging **Service Workers** and **browser caching**, the application can store essential resources and data locally, ensuring quick load times and uninterrupted access.
+Additionally, CleanAspire offers streamlined configuration options to help developers manage caching strategies and data synchronization effortlessly, guaranteeing that users receive the latest updates once the network is restored.

+**Key Features of Offline Support:**

+- **Service Workers Integration:** Efficiently handle caching and background synchronization to manage offline functionality.
+- **Automatic Resource Caching:** Automatically caches essential assets and API responses, ensuring critical parts of the application are accessible offline.
+- **Seamless Data Synchronization:** Maintains data consistency by synchronizing local changes with the server once the connection is reestablished.
+- **User Experience Enhancements:** Provides fallback UI components and notifications to inform users about their offline status and any pending actions.

+By incorporating robust offline capabilities, CleanAspire empowers developers to build resilient applications that deliver a consistent and reliable user experience, regardless of network conditions.

 ### 🔑 Key Features